helm/charts/stable/prometheus-operator/README.md

 ## Work-Arounds for Known Issues

+### Running on private GKE clusters
+When Google configure the control plane for private clusters, they automatically configure VPC peering between your Kubernetes cluster’s network and a separate Google managed project.
+In order to restrict what Google are able to access within your cluster, the firewall rules configured restrict access to your Kubernetes pods.
+This means that in order to use the webhook component with a GKE private cluster, you must configure an additional firewall rule to allow the GKE control plane access to your webhook pod.

+You can read more information on how to add firewall rules for the GKE control plane nodes in the [GKE docs](https://cloud.google.com/kubernetes-engine/docs/how-to/private-clusters#add_firewall_rules)

+Alternatively, you can disable the hooks by setting `prometheusOperator.admissionWebhooks.enabled=false`.

 ### Helm fails to create CRDs
-Due to a bug in helm, it is possible for the 4 CRDs that are created by this chart to fail to get fully deployed before Helm attempts to create resources that require them.
+Due to a bug in helm, it is possible for the 5 CRDs that are created by this chart to fail to get fully deployed before Helm attempts to create resources that require them.
 This affects all versions of Helm with a [potential fix pending](https://github.com/helm/helm/pull/5112).
-In order to work around this issue when installing the chart you will need to make sure all 4 CRDs exist in the cluster first and disable their previsioning by the chart:
+In order to work around this issue when installing the chart you will need to make sure all 5 CRDs exist in the cluster first and disable their previsioning by the chart:

 1. Create CRDs
 ```console